openSUSE/gitarro/doc/CONTRIBUTING.md

 Look at open issues with label: 'easy-fix' https://github.com/openSUSE/gitarro/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy-fix

-## Issues before big PRs aka features
+## Issues before big Prs aka features

 If you want to contribute, just look at current issues and start to discuss/thinking how you will solve some of them.
 If you have in mind a new feature, just **open an issue first.**